namansngh64/Reunion-backend-task/README.md

 # To run the test cases using mocha and chai

 Run --- npm test --- in cmd and 11 test cases will run (Be sure to have mocha & chaijs dependencies installed)

+# Docker

+docker compose up -d

+(No need for .env file or mongodb)